 It is useful to conceive of the warfighting team, either distributed or local, as a Complex Adaptive System (CAS).
 A CAS is a complex, self-similar collection of interacting adaptive agents.
 In adapting, the agents of a CAS typically act in parallel, constantly acting and reacting to what other agents are doing.
 The resultant order is emergent, rather than predetermined or ordered from above, i.e. the agents are self-organizing.
-Such CAS exhibit a high degree of adaptive capacity, providing resilience or agility in the face of perturbations.
-(Waldrop 1992) Thus one expects that a CAS comprised of self-similar agents is much more agile or adaptable than a simpler multi-agent system.
-In achieving such adaptive capacity, agents of the CAS make use of schema, viz. a shared representation among the agents of the CAS of the relevant aspects of the external environment, providing descriptions, predictions and prescriptions for effective, adaptive actions in the environment.
-(Gell-Mann 1994)
+Such CAS exhibit a high degree of adaptive capacity, providing resilience or agility in the face of perturbations (Waldrop 1992).
+In achieving such adaptive capacity, agents of the CAS make use of schema, viz. a shared representation among the agents of the CAS of the relevant aspects of the external environment, providing descriptions, predictions and prescriptions for effective, adaptive actions in the environment (Gell-Mann 1994).